mrciolino/wiki-backup/timeline.md

 - The party leaves Hastow.
 Narascus stays behind in Hastow to run his Monastary.

+- Drakham's mother Adalynn joins the party.

 - The party goes into the caves under Hastow.

 - In the cave system the party encounters Darmuth's forces.

 - The party finds Darmuth's Phylactery which is in the knot in the portal in the hole in the hat.

-- Drakham's mother Adalynn joins the party.
+- The party fights a dragon named Karroash.

 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)
 - Aku is slain when the party drops dragon turtles on his castle.